yourselfhosted/slash/docs/install-browser-extension.md

 ## How to use

+### Install the extension

+For Chromuim based browsers, you can install the extension from the [Chrome Web Store](https://chrome.google.com/webstore/detail/slash/ebaiehmkammnacjadffpicipfckgeobg).

+For Firefox, we don't support the Firefox Add-ons platform yet.
+And we are working on it.

 ### Generate an access token

 1. Go to your Slash instance and sign in with your account.